swiftlang/swift-evolution/proposals/0253-callable.md

 foo(x, y) = x + y;
 ```

-This can be achieved via Swift’s subscripts, which can have a getter and a setter.
+This can be achieved via Swift's subscripts, which can have a getter and a setter.

 ```swift
 foo[x, y] = x + y
 ```

-Since the proposed `call` declaration syntax is like `subscript` in many ways, it’s in theory possible to allow `get` and `set` in a `call` declaration’s body.
+Since the proposed `call` declaration syntax is like `subscript` in many ways, it's in theory possible to allow `get` and `set` in a `call` declaration's body.

 ```swift
 call(x: T) -> U {